HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/automation/dx-oidc-automation.md

 tags: [dx, digital-experience, integration, automation, enable, disable]
 ---

-# Automating OIDC configuration for HCL Digital Experience
+# Automating OIDC configuration for HCL DX

 ## Configuring OIDC Authentication

 Configure your HCL Digital Experience (DX) installation to leverage OpenID Connect (OIDC) based authentication with an OIDC compatible Identity Provider (IdP), such as Keycloak.
 This means that DX is turned into a relying party (RP) towards your IdP and the IdP is trusted for authentication assertions.

-The scope of this document is limited to automating DX LDAP and transient user's authentication with OIDC considering Keycloak as our OpenID Provider (OP).
+The scope of this document is limited to automating DX LDAP and transient user's authentication with OIDC considering Keycloak as the OpenID Provider (OP).

 This document provides guidance on using automated configuration tasks via the HCL DX ConfigEngine to ease OIDC deployments.
 Specifically, it provides an alternative to exhaustive manual configuration actions in IBM WebSphere and HCL DX.
-For context, the manual steps are [Updating WebSphere to support OIDC Authentication for DX](../dx-update-webshpere-for-oidc.md)
+For context, see the manual steps in [Updating WebSphere to support OIDC Authentication for DX](../dx-update-webshpere-for-oidc.md)

-This document also provides guidance on using automated configuration tasks on how you can configure OIDC Authentication for DX using Transient Users with softgroups using DB2 and derby database.
-For context, the manual steps are [Updating WebSphere to support OIDC Authentication for DX with Transient Users](../transient-users/dx-update-webshpere-for-oidc-transient-users.md) and [Configuring Rule-based user groups adapter for Transient Users](../transient-users/transient-users-softgroups-configuration.md)
+This document also provides guidance on using automated configuration tasks to configure OIDC Authentication for DX using Transient Users with softgroups using DB2 and derby database.
+For context, see [Updating WebSphere to support OIDC Authentication for DX with Transient Users](../transient-users/dx-update-webshpere-for-oidc-transient-users.md) and [Configuring Rule-based user groups adapter for Transient Users](../transient-users/transient-users-softgroups-configuration.md).

-Currently, the scope of this work is kube based DX deployment and it will not be supported or suggested to be used for other deployment types.
+Currently, the scope of this work covers kube-based DX deployments only.
+It is not supported or suggested to be used for other deployment types.

 ### Additional information